 On 23 June 2016, the United Kingdom voted in a referendum to leave the European Union and on 29 March 2017 the United Kingdom formally notified the European Union of its wish to leave by using Article 50 of the Lisbon Treaty.
 The political, economic and legal consequences of the referendum vote are not yet known and the mechanics of the United Kingdom leaving the European Union are unclear.
-The result has led to political and economic instability, volatility in the United Kingdom and European Union and a weakening of the Sterling.
-It may also lead to weakening in consumer, corporate and financial confidence in the United Kingdom and European Union (referred to as "Brexit").
+The result has led to political and economic instability, volatility in the United Kingdom and European financial markets, increased illiquidity of investments located, traded or listed within the United Kingdom or European Union and a weakening of the Sterling.
+It may also lead to weakening in consumer, corporate and financial confidence in the United Kingdom and European markets as the United Kingdom negotiates its exit from the European Union (referred to as "Brexit").
 This may negatively affect the value and liquidity of a Sub-Fund with significant exposure to United Kingdom and/or European issuers and may impact a Sub-Fund's ability to enter into transactions, to value or realise certain of its investments or to otherwise implement its investment policy.
-The negotiation of the United Kingdom and European Union, including the volatility of currency exchange rates.
+The negotiation of the United Kingdom's exit may take a long time, which is likely to lead to continued uncertainty and higher volatility in the United Kingdom and European Union, including the volatility of currency exchange rates.
 This may make it more difficult and/or expensive for the Sub-Funds to execute hedging transactions.